 Welcome to my blog!

-I am married to my handsome college sweetheart, Tony, and we have three amazing kids.
-The older two, Lauren and Alex, have graduated from college, and our youngest, Emily, is in high school.
-We have two little dogs, Daisy and Lily, and one gigantic cat named Jasmine.
-My husband is the Couple’s Ministry Pastor at our church, so together we teach couples studies, offer Biblical counseling, mentor couples, lead Bible studies and workshops, and facilitate seminars.
+More about me: I am married to my handsome college sweetheart, Tony, and we have three amazing kids.
+We have two little dogs and one gigantic cat.
+My husband was the Couple’s Ministry Pastor at our former church, and together we have taught couples studies, offered Biblical counseling, led family ministry, mentored couples, led Bible studies and workshops, and facilitated seminars for over 20 years.

 I love to cook and bake!
-I began experimenting in the kitchen when I was in junior high but always loved being in the kitchen when my mom was cooking.
 I believe the kitchen is the heart of the home.
-I started planning weekly menus about fifteen years ago, and it was a definite game changer.
-It makes grocery shopping so much easier, and my family always knows what we are having for dinner.
-Four years ago, I discovered I could no longer eat gluten.
+Six years ago I discovered I could no longer eat gluten.
 It was devastating at first, but I have since learned how to cook just about anything gluten-free.
 I am always trying new recipes, and other than some family favorites, we don’t often eat the same thing for months.

 I love to feed people (I think that should be the sixth Love Language!), and this quote describes exactly how I feel: